hawkinx/falco-argo-poc/README.md

 ### Defining custom rules and extending existing rules

 The structure of the rules is fairly simple and existing rules can be either overwritten or extended using the keyword *append*.
-Falco's own documentation, along with the [default rules file](https://github.com/falcosecurity/falco/blob/master/rules/falco_rules.yaml), provide enough information.
+Falco's own documentation, along with the [default rules file](https://github.com/falcosecurity/falco/blob/master/rules/falco_rules.yaml), provides enough information.

 ### Deploying custom rules files